Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e06_mcp/README.md

 # Exercise 6: Model Context Protocol

-In this exercise, you will equip the [chatbot](chatbot.py) to 3rd party tools hosted on Model Context Protocol (MCP) servers.
+In this exercise, you will equip the [chatbot](chatbot.py) with 3rd party tools hosted on Model Context Protocol (MCP) servers.

 ## Motivation